Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

-We refer to the approximating exponential families constructed from the discrete observations from $p_1,\dots, p_n$ as the \emph{training} step to emphasis that the $K$-dimensional families $\h \calP_K$ are flexibly derived from the data despite themselves being parametric families compactly described by a few natural parameters.
+We refer to the process of constructing approximating exponential families from the discrete observations from $p_1,\dots, p_n$ as the \emph{training} step, which emphasizes that the $K$-dimensional families $\h \calP_K$ are flexibly derived from the data despite themselves being parametric families compactly described by a few natural parameters.
 The random densities $p_1, \ldots, p_n$ are referred to as the training densities associated with the training subpopulations, and the corresponding samples as training samples.
-For performance assessment, we refer to the process constructing density estimates from new observations within the approximating families as the \emph{fitting} or \emph{testing} step, and correspondingly, define testing subpopulation, density, and sample.
+For performance assessment, we call the process constructing density estimates from new observations within the approximating families the \emph{fitting} or \emph{testing} step, and correspondingly, define testing subpopulation, density, and sample.